 Primary Source References

 1790 June 27.
 (Jefferson to Benjamin Vaughan).
 "An act of Congress authorising the issuing patents for new discoveries has given a spring to invention beyond my conception.
 Being an instrument in granting the patents, I am acquainted with their discoveries.
-Many of them indeed are trifling, but there are some of great consequence which have been proved by practice, and others which if they stand the same proof will produce great effect."
+Many of them indeed are trifling, but there are some of great consequence which have been proved by practice, and others which if they stand the same proof will produce great effect."9

-- ↑ Silvio Bedini, "Godfather of American Invention," Smithsonian Book of Invention, ed.
+- 1. Silvio Bedini, "Godfather of American Invention," in Smithsonian Book of Invention, ed.
 Alexis Doster et al. (Washington, DC: Smithsonian Exposition Books, 1978), 83.

-- ↑ Jefferson to James Madison, August 28, 1789, PTJ, 15:368.
+- 2. Jefferson to Madison, August 28, 1789, in PTJ, 15:368.
 Transcription available at Founders Online.

-- ↑ Malone, Jefferson, 2:281.
+- 4. Malone, Jefferson, 2:281.

-- ↑ Bedini, "Man of Science," Thomas Jefferson: A Reference Biography, (New York: Scribner's Sons, 1986), 269.
+- 5. Bedini, "Man of Science," in Thomas Jefferson: A Reference Biography, ed.
+Merrill D. Peterson (New York: Scribner's Sons, 1986), 269.

-- ↑ Malone, 2:284.
+- 8. Malone, Jefferson, 2:284.